Monotone Projection Lower Bounds from Extended Formulation Lower Bounds: Introduction

 is not a monotone p-projection of the permanent.
-As the perfect matching polynomial counts perfect matchings in a general graph, and the permanent counts perfect matchings in a bipartite graph, we have:
+As the perfect matching polynomial counts perfect matchings in a general graph, and the permanent counts perfect matchings in a bipartite graph, it is interesting to consider this result in the context of the difference in complication between algorithms for finding perfect matchings in bipartite graphs (\eg, \cite{MVV, FGT}) and those for finding perfect matchings in general graphs (\eg, \cite{edmonds, MV, vazirani, ST}).

-\begin{corollary} Any efficient projection reduction from counting perfect matchings in general graphs to counting perfect matchings in bipartite graphs must be non-monotone (and, therefore, seemingly quite unintuitive!). \end{corollary}

 \begin{remark}[On the Boolean semi-ring] Our results also hold for \emph{formal polynomials} over the Boolean semi-ring $\B = (\{0,1\}, \vee, \wedge)$.
 Over the Boolean semi-ring, the permanent is the indicator function of the existence of a perfect matching in a bipartite graph, and the unsigned Pfaffian is the indicator function of a perfect matching in a general graph.
-However, over $\B$, each function is represented by more than one formal polynomial, and we do not yet know how to extend our results to the setting of \emph{functions} over $\B$.
-See Section~\ref{sec:open} for details and specific questions. \end{remark}
+However, over $\B$, each function is represented by more than one formal polynomial, and we do not know how to extend our results to the setting of \emph{functions} over $\B$.
+See \expref{Section}{sec:open} for details and specific questions. \end{remark}

-We also use the same technique to show that the cut polynomials $\Cut^q = \sum_{A \subseteq [n]} \prod_{i \in A, j \notin A} x_{ij}^{q-1}$ are not monotone p-projections of the permanent.
-Perhaps the main complexity-theoretic interest in the cut polynomials is that $\Cut^q$ \emph{over the finite field $\F_q$} was (until recently \cite{MS}) the only known example of a natural polynomial that is neither in $\VP_{\F_q}$ nor $\VNP_{\F_q}$-complete under a standard complexity-theoretic assumption (that $\cc{PH}$ doesn't collapse) \cite{burgisser}; there it was also shown that if $\VP_{\F_q} \neq \VNP_{\F_q}$ then such polynomials of intermediate complexity must exist.
-In that paper, it was asked whether the cut polynomials, considered as polynomials \emph{over the rationals}, were $\VNP_{\Q}$-complete.\footnote{$\Cut^2$ was subsequently shown to be $\VNP_{\Q}$-complete under circuit reductions \cite{cut}; its completeness under projections remains open.} Although our results don't touch on this question, these previous results motivate the study of these polynomials over $\Q$.
+We also use the same technique, this time in combination with the lower bound of Fiorini \emph{et al.} on extended formulations of the cut polytope~\cite{EF}, to show that the cut polynomials

+are not monotone p-projections of the permanent.
+Perhaps the main complexity-theoretic interest in the cut polynomials is that $\Cut^q$ \emph{over the finite field $\F_q$} was (until recently~\cite{MS}) the only known example of a natural polynomial that is neither expected to be in $\VP_{\F_q}$ nor to be $\VNP_{\F_q}$-complete.
+(Indeed, either its membership in $\VP_{\F_q}$ \emph{or} its $\VNP_{\F_q}$-completeness would imply the collapse of the polynomial-time hierarchy~\cite{burgisser}, contradicting a standard complexity-theoretic hypothesis.)
+There B\"{u}rgisser also showed that if $\VP_{\F_q} \neq \VNP_{\F_q}$ then such polynomials of intermediate complexity must exist.
+In that paper, B\"{u}rgisser asked whether the cut polynomials, considered as polynomials \emph{over the rationals}, were $\VNP_{\Q}$-complete.\footnote{$\Cut^2$ was subsequently shown to be $\VNP_{\Q}$-complete under circuit reductions~\cite{cut}; its completeness under projections remains open.} Although our results don't touch on this question, these previous results motivate the study of these polynomials over $\Q$.